KordingLab/KordingLab.github.io/QandA.md

 ### Research

+**What type of research do you like to do?
+Theoretical vs applied?
+Software vs hardware?**

+I like to stay somewhere in the middle on the "theory vs application" spectrum.
+I have a hard time getting excited about something unless I can see some (mathematical) abstraction that explains _why_ it works that way, but I also have a hard time staying excited for a long time unless I can see it working in a realistic application.
+I expect that each student will have their own preference for where to be on these spectra.
+The main thing from my perspective as an advisor is that regardless of your specific interests, you should have a strong background in mathematics and be comfortable connecting (your own and others') abstract research ideas to (your own and others') more concrete applications.

 **What types of classes should I be thinking about taking?
 Any other topics you'd recommend I read up on in my first year?**

 You are in the driver's seat here, so at the end of the day it's up to you!
 That said, I will _strongly recommend_ that you become proficient in the following material, either by taking classes or by self-study: optimization (not just convex!), probability and stochastic processes, linear and nonlinear system theory.
 If you are interested in multi-agent systems, you should plan to take my graduate course on game theory in your second year (it presumes familiarity with optimization).